ACE Names Amberlin Dupre Student of the Year

 We are honored that ACE chose a Thomas Edison student and so very proud of Amberlin and what she has overcome on her journey to complete a degree,” said Dr. Merodie A. Hancock, president, Thomas Edison State University.
 “At TESU, recognizing learning that occurs outside the classroom is the cornerstone of our mission to help adult learners build careers, advance their profession, and empower their lives.
 As such, we excel at partnering with students, like Amberlin, to apply their past experiences to accelerate their path to a degree.”

-The ACE/Sophia Learning Student of the Year Award is a national recognition presented annually by ACE to two individuals who have benefitted academically or professionally from the use of ACE credit recommendations for workforce or military training.
+The ACE/Sophia Learning Student of the Year Award is a national recognition presented annually by ACE to two individuals who have benefited academically or professionally from the use of ACE credit recommendations for workforce or military training.
 Recipients must demonstrate outstanding achievements in their community or workplace while successfully balancing the demands of family, career, and education.
 Joel Riley, a Marine Corps veteran, and project manager in the finance technology industry was chosen as the second student.
 Riley expects to graduate in the spring of 2024 from National University.
 The winners will be honored at ACE2023, ACE’s Annual Meeting in Washington, DC in April.
 Both recipients will receive a $1,000 scholarship to help fund their education.

 Dupre, who lives in Columbia, MO, decided to pursue a bachelor’s degree after overcoming a variety of obstacles.
 Though mental health challenges interfered with her ability to finish high school, she decided to pursue higher education as an adult.
 Once enrolled, Dupre thrived, earning a 4.0 grade-point average, all while juggling a full-time job, health and personal challenges, and a family.
 She recognized the ability to earn over 72 ACE credits as an essential component to her success.